Last Updated on January 18, 2026 by Denise Leo

 Second Adult Vaccination

-After 18 months, unless you’re in a high risk area, consider titre testing.
+After 18 months, unless you’re in a high-risk area, consider titre testing.

 Pomeranian Puppy Dog Injection Schedule

-Non-core vaccines i.e. kennel cough often require more frequent boosters, many are yearly.If a dog is 16+ weeks old, one vaccine is what he needs, plus a first booster at six – 12 months and then he can receive the vaccination every three years (unless other circumstances dictate otherwise).
+Non-core vaccines i.e. kennel cough often require more frequent boosters, many are yearly.
+If a dog is 16 weeks or older, one vaccine is what he needs, plus a first booster at six to 12 months, and then he can receive the vaccination every three years (unless other circumstances dictate otherwise).
 These schedules only apply to core vaccinations with live vaccines.

 Adult Pomeranian Vaccination Schedule

-However, the latest question is whether this annual process of routinely vaccinating Pomeranians must be done that frequently, or can it be carried out every three years, or even given a miss for older Pomeranians?
-The answer isn’t a simple one because there are numerous factors that need to be considered.Pomeranian puppy vaccination list explained.
+However, the latest question is whether this annual process of routinely vaccinating Pomeranians must be done that frequently, or can it be carried out every three years, or even skipped for older Pomeranians?
+The answer isn’t a simple one, as numerous factors need to be considered.
+Pomeranian puppy vaccination list explained.

 Which Diseases are Covered in the Vaccinations?